Question: What is the purpose of the air monitoring stations?

 Question: Why are acceptable air emissions levels not listed on the Corps web page?
 Why are the air samples being taken only once ever 6 days?
 Doesn't this mean that the community can be unknowingly exposed to air toxins during the other 5 days?

 Answer: There is no set definition of "acceptable air emissions levels."
 The sampling frequency at the ambient air monitoring stations is consistent with national ambient air monitoring program standards, including IDEM's air monitoring program in northwest Indiana.
-The purpose of the ambient air monitoring stations is to gather information on background air quality, prior to the start of construction and dredging, and to gether information on air quality during construction and dredging.
+The purpose of the ambient air monitoring stations is to gather information on background air quality, prior to the start of construction and dredging, and to gather information on air quality during construction and dredging.

 Question: Isn't there land available at the ISG site (former LTV site) where the CDF could be constructed?